-Major incidents of behaviour or two red cards in a day, will result in the child being sent to the Headteacher.
+Major incidents of behaviour, will result in the child being sent to the Headteacher.
 At that point the Headteacher will notify the parent/carer by phone if possible or by letter requesting a meeting to discuss their child's behaviour.
 Following this meeting, an Individual Behaviour Plan setting out the agreed actions to manage the child's behaviour will be drawn up.
 The Headteacher may also seek advice from external agencies after considering whether the behaviour under review:

-- gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Where this may be the case, school staff should follow the schools' safeguarding policy. - consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
-At this point, the school should consider whether a multi-agency assessment is necessary
+- Gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+Where this may be the case, school staff should follow the school's Child Protection and Safeguarding Policy. - Consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
+At this point, the school should consider whether a multi-agency assessment is necessary.